borjasotomayor/icpc-midcentral-usa-website/_sources/contest/notes.rst.txt

 - If your program’s exit status is not zero, Kattis will judge it as a runtime error.
 C11, C++, Java, and Python all default to returning zero if you do not specify an explicit exit code.
-- Java programmers: You are not recommended to put your code in a package (a line like "package hello;" at the top of your source file).
+- Java programmers: Do not put your code in a package (i.e., do not put a line like "package hello;" at the top of your source file).
 Be careful, by default an IDE may add a package line automatically.
 A package declaration unnecessarily complicates submission (below) or causes a run-time error.